Written by expert: Alfred, Global Technical Sales Director

-At Batavia Biosciences, we have developed a high-throughput cell screening capability that allows the generation of protein material for assessment of biological activity and cell behavior under manufacturing like conditions, at small scale, at the same time and in one system.
-This down-scaled technology named SCOUT®, allows for the selection of top protein producer clones based on all crucial selection criteria including yield, biological activity, glycan structure, cell growth, population doubling time and cell density.
-The SCOUT® system makes use of small-scale bioreactor tubes (2-20 mL) coupled to a high throughput purification technology using purification plates, spin filters and spin traps.
+At Batavia, we have tackled these challenges by developing SCOUT®—a high-throughput platform that faithfully mimics full-scale cell culture and protein purification steps in miniature.
+This effectively down-scales the whole manufacturing process, so that the performance of many clones can be assessed, and their respective proteins purified under manufacturing like conditions—at small scale, at the same time, and in one system.
+By combining innovative scale-down technologies with intelligent experimental design and powerful multivariate data analysis, SCOUT allows the selection of top protein producer clones based on all crucial selection criteria: yield, biological activity, glycan structure, cell growth, population doubling time, and cell density.
+The SCOUT system makes use of small-scale bioreactor tubes (2-20 mL working volume).
+Subsequently, a high throughput purification technology is utilized, using purification plates, spin filters and spin traps.
 This production platform is fully integrated with Batavia’s analytical capabilities to quickly gain pivotal insight in protein production and cell behavior.

-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in developing stable protein expressing cell lines.
-With our team of experienced protein experts, we are well equipped to take on any challenge associated with production of protein-based pharmaceuticals.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in developing stable protein expressing cell lines.
+Our experienced protein experts are well equipped to take on any challenge associated with production of protein-based pharmaceuticals.